-The University will maintain as private any accommodations or protective measures provided to a victim if it does not impair the ability to provide such measures.
-Personally identifiable information about victims will not be included in any publicly available record-keeping, including the reporting and disclosure of crime statistics.
-In addition, should the University be required to issue a Timely Warning as specified by the Clery Act, it will withhold the name and any identifying information of victim of any crime.
+The University will maintain as private any accommodations or protective measures provided to a student if it does not impair the ability to provide such measures.
+Personally identifiable information about students will not be included in any publicly available record-keeping, including the reporting and disclosure of crime statistics.